eular 2022 FACTS ABOUT COPENHAGEN

 Insurance and liability

-e electricity power supply in Spain is 220 Volt with a European standard plug.
+The electricity power supply in Copenhagen is 220 Volt with a European standard plug.

-The official language in Madrid is Spanish, however English is spoken in touristic areas.
-Catalan, Galician and Basque are frequently spoken is some areas.
+The official language in Copenhagen is Danish, however English is spoken in touristic areas.

-You do NOT need a visa for Spain for business, personal visits or
+You do NOT need a visa for Denmark for business, personal visits or

 tourism if you are :